 Recently I bought a new desktop system and installed Windows 7 Ultimate 64-bit on it.
-Being a Java Developer, the first thing I did after regular setup is to download and install JDK.
+Being a Java Developer, the first thing I did after the regular setup is to download and install JDK.

-Here I am providing steps to download, install and configure Java in Windows 7 64-bit operating system.
+Here I am providing steps to download, install, and configure Java in Windows 7 64-bit operating system.

 Step 1: Go to JDK 14 Release Page.
 Download the zip file for the “Windows/x64” build.

 Step 2: Unzip the downloaded ZIP file (jdk-14.0.1) and copy it to the program files folder.

 Step 3: Setting up environment variables so that we can execute java commands from the command prompt.

 For this, go to Control Panel > System > Advanced system settings.
 In the “System Properties” pop up, go to the Advanced tab and click on the “Environment Variables” button.

 In the System Variables section, we have to set JAVA_HOME and edit the Path variable.
 Variable name and values are: